k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 #### Properties Tab

-The Broadway flow Properties tab  dynamically adjusts itself to display the data based on the Actor's structure, such as the number of [input and output parameters](<!--Link to 5-Input-Output types--), their types and default values if exist.
+The Broadway flow Properties tab  dynamically adjusts itself to display the data based on the Actor's structure, such as the number of [input and output parameters](<!--Link to 5-Input-Output types-->), their types and default values if exist.
 It can also display the properties of the connection between two Actors.
-When the link is selected, it will show the names of From and To Actors and parameters, as well as the [Link type](<!--Link to 21-Links--).
+When the link is selected, it will show the names of From and To Actors and parameters, as well as the [Link type](<!--Link to 21-Links-->)
 If the Properties tab is displayed and the user clicks anywhere on the empty Stage area, the Properties tab will disappear.

 **Example of Actor's Properties tab**